UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

 :code:`subject/temporal` values share information about a time period using text or a date (:code:`edtf`).
-None of our existing :code:`subject/temporal` values include URIs.These values are prominent in Volunteer Voices and the Pi Beta Phi to Arrowmont collections.
+None of our existing :code:`subject/temporal` values include URIs.
+These values are prominent in Volunteer Voices and the Pi Beta Phi to Arrowmont collections.
 While not from established controlled vocabularies like LCHS, :code:`subject/temporal` values are present in facets as the strings are often constructed consistently.

 Justification